pr5do/fake-news-detection/README.md

  - [ ] Split the data into training and test samples
  - [ ] Train the SVM model into the dataset
  - [ ] Test the model with the test sample
- - [ ] Test with a known news at Brazil
+ - [ ] Test with known news at Brazil